Silverback member of the Humba family of Mountain Gorillas

 Regular Updates

-Get a personalised adoption certificate and a lovely gorilla video call background.
+A personalised adoption certificate and stylish virtual background.

 They're found in high-altitude montane and bamboo forests – sometimes at elevations of 4,000m – where they mainly eat leaves, shoots and stems.
 Mountain gorillas generally live in groups with several females and their young, and one dominant male.
 Dominant males are known as ‘silverbacks’ because they have a patch of silver hair on their back and hips – which they develop when they’re about 12-15 years old.